 What's more, butter stains can be inconsistent.
 Sometimes if you catch the stain quickly it may lift off easily, but other times it takes multiple tries to remove.
 It doesn't help that butter stains are difficult to notice.
-Biting into a cob of corn slathered in melted butter can lead to soiled shirt in no time.
+Biting into a cob of corn slathered in melted butter can lead to a soiled shirt in no time.
 However, a few drops of butter on a shirt or pants can easily go unnoticed for hours if you are distracted with good conversation and even better food.
-In some cases you may not even realize you have a butter stain until you glance down at dried grease marks on your pants.
+In some cases, you may not even realize you have a butter stain until you glance down at dried grease marks on your pants.

 How to Get Butter Stains Out of Clothing

-This standard method of removing butter stains works well if you catch the grease spots early:
+This standard method of removing butter stains works well if you catch the grease spots early.

-- Blot off excess melted butter or scrape off excess dried butter with dull knife or spoon.
+- Blot off excess melted butter or scrape off excess dried butter with a dull knife or spoon.